-Railway program development up to August 2017 has used the Borland C++ Builder 4 compiler, released in 1999 and incredibly still working.
-Borland was taken over by Embarcadero Technologies in 2008, and they continued developing the product, the latest version being 10.2 released in March this year.
-I downloaded the new compiler some weeks ago and have been busy updating the original source files so that they compile with the new version.
+Railway program development up to August 2017 used the Borland C++ Builder 4 compiler, released in 1999 and incredibly still working 18 years later.
+Borland was taken over by Embarcadero Technologies in 2008, and they continued developing the product, the latest version being 10.3 released in November 2018.
+An earlier version of Embarcadero’s compiler was downloaded some time ago and the original source files updated to make them compilable using the new version.
 It took a while because as you can imagine there have been many changes between 1999 and 2017.
-The main difference is that the new compiler relies on Unicode, which is a text coding system that can code any character in any language.
-There were quite a few changes needed in the original files to ensure compatibility, but I was very pleased that there weren’t more.
+There were quite a few changes needed in the original files to ensure compatibility, but it was pleasing to see that that there weren’t more.
 Embarcadero have done a very good job of allowing for backward compatibility.
-I feared that the later version would be so different that the original files would need to be largely rewritten, but happily that wasn’t the case.
+It was feared that the Embarcadero version would be so different that the original files would need to be largely rewritten, but happily that wasn’t the case.

-The latest source files are available at https://github.com/AlbertBall/railway-dot-exe/ for read-only access.
+The latest source files are available at https://github.com/AlbertBall/railway-dot-exe/ for cloning or zip download.
 ‘DeveloperGuide.pdf’ in the ‘master’ folder provides a summary of program history, structure, operation and interfaces, and also explains the file structure.

-Anyone wishing to contribute to further development should create a GitHub account then contact me via this website with evidence of proficiency and I’ll provide write access to the files.
-Version control is provided by ‘Git’, so anyone wishing to contribute needs to be familiar with this system – plenty of information is available on the web and it’s not difficult to learn the basics.
+Version control is provided by ‘Git’, so anyone wishing to contribute to further development should be familiar with this system – plenty of information is available on the web and it’s not difficult to learn the basics.

-The latest C++ Builder compiler (Version 10.2) is now available as a FREE starter edition, available at the link below.
+The latest C++ Builder compiler (Version 10.3) is now available as a FREE Community Edition, available at the link below.
 If there is the slightest possibility that you might wish to develop the program further or even just experiment with it sometime in the future then I urge you to download the free compiler as soon as possible because it might well not be available indefinitely.

 Although the program is fully usable now, there remains great potential for further development.
 Some ideas include: